ChuckerTeam/chucker/README.md

 ```

 This will make sure your code is validated against KtLint and Detekt before every commit.
+The command will run automatically before the `clean` task, so you should have the pre-commit installed by then.

 Before submitting a PR please run: